Supply-Chain Vetting¶

 - lockfile poisoning diffs

-- PyPI release-age/yanked/project metadata
+- PyPI yanked/project metadata

 - maintainer or repository hijack signals